MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: It may take 10-15 minutes for risks to show up in reports.

-> **Result**: You have enabled Azure AD Identity Protection, configured user risk policy and sign-in risk policy, as well as validated Azure AD Identity Protection configuration by simulating risk events.
+> **Result**: You have enabled Microsoft Entra ID Identity Protection, configured user risk policy and sign-in risk policy, as well as validated Microsoft Entra ID Identity Protection configuration by simulating risk events.

 **Clean up resources**

 > We need to remove identity protection resources that you no longer use.

-Use the following steps to disable the identity protection policies in the **AdatumLab500-04** Azure AD tenant.
+Use the following steps to disable the identity protection policies in the **AdatumLab500-04** Microsoft Entra ID tenant.

-1. In the Azure portal, navigate back to the **AdatumLab500-04** Azure Active Directory tenant blade.
+1. In the Azure portal, navigate back to the **AdatumLab500-04** Microsoft Entra ID tenant blade.

 2. On the **AdatumLab500-04** blade, in the **Manage** section, click **Security**.